SergioETrillo/getting-and-cleaning-data-project/README.md

 Please note that if open in notepad there won´t be a clean way of viewing all data.

 This output is a table of 180 rows and 68 columns.
 180 rows because there are 30 individuals performing 6 different activities.
-68 columns because they are the variables related with mean and standard deviation as required in the project.
+68 columns because they are 66 the variables related with mean and standard deviation as required in the project, plus 2 more columns for the activity and the subject ID.

 # Structure of the input data